Randactyl/Salvage/README.md

 Remove Salvage.cs from your plugin directory.
 The plugin does not create any other files.

 ###Additional Notes:
-This plugin is tiny and does not persist any data between instances - currently salvaging players would have to re-enable salvaging if the server was restarted or if the plugin was reloaded.
+* This plugin is tiny and does not persist any data between instances - currently salvaging players would have to re-enable salvaging if the server was restarted or if the plugin was reloaded.
+* Any ammo in a salvaged weapon is currently discarded.
+Please unload ammo from weapons you wish to salvage.